Is spray painting kitchens a good idea?

 Here is a challenging article.
-Who dares to spray kitchens these days?
+Is spray painting kitchens a good idea?

 Ron Taylor, Traditional Painter for Warwickshire is a hand painted kitchen specialist.
 However, as far back as 2012 he was exploring acrylic paints and spraying acrylic paints.
 Most of the UK trade was still fighting the whole idea of the 2010 change over to water based paints.
 And who on earth sprayed anything but bridges and oil platforms?
 Ron’s articles.